Sidney Miller (actor)

 Sidney L. Miller (born Sid Miller; October 22, 1916 - January 10, 2004) was an American actor, director and songwriter.
-He had supporting roles in Hollywood movies throughout the 1930s through the 1980s, appeared on radio and television, and directed television shows.
+He had supporting roles in Hollywood movies from the 1930s until the 1980s, appeared on radio and television, and directed television shows.
 In 1959, he directed the films The 30 Foot Bride of Candy Rock (1959) and Get Yourself a College Girl (1964).
 He also played piano and wrote songs for use in films.

 Biography

 Sid Miller was born in Shenandoah, Pennsylvania.
 His first credited acting role was in his early teens in Merrily Yours, a Shirley Temple short (1932).
 Within his first year of screen appearances he became established as a scene-stealing juvenile, usually affecting a Jewish dialect for comic effect.
 Among his earliest credits are Three on a Match and Penguin Pool Murder (both 1932).
 He also appeared in three of Educational Pictures' "Frolics of Youth" comedy shorts, which featured the up-and-coming Shirley Temple.

 Sidney Miller became close friends with Mickey Rooney.
-Miller had a small, but memorable role, as would-be wrestling announcer Mo Kahn in Rooney's Boys Town (1938), and reprised the character in the sequel, Men of Boys Town (1941).
-Rooney soon gave Miller roles in his teenage musicals.
-(Sid is Mickey's orchestra leader in Babes in Arms (1939).)
+Miller had a small role as would-be wrestling announcer Mo Kahn in Rooney's Boys Town (1938), and reprised the character in the sequel, Men of Boys Town (1941).
+Rooney soon gave Miller roles in his teenage musicals such as Rooney's orchestra leader in Babes in Arms (1939).

 In 1941 Miller became the second lead in Columbia's collegiate comedy series The Glove Slingers, and he remained with the short-subject series until it lapsed in 1943.
 Miller was also a member of Universal's teenage stock company.
 While at Universal he befriended Donald O'Connor and contributed to O'Connor's musicals, both as songwriter and performer.
 Miller played comic sidekicks in Monogram's budget musical and comedy features.
 His only solo featured spot of the 1940s is as a specialty act in Universal's Babes on Swing Street (1945), in which nightclub emcee Miller does celebrity impersonations of Walter Winchell, Edward G. Robinson, and even Katharine Hepburn.
 When the Hollywood studios curtailed low-budget production after World War II, Miller concentrated on radio and the new medium of television.

 Broadcasting

 In 1937, he made his radio debut on the Jack Benny Program episode "Christmas Shopping", as a man whom Benny mistakes for a department store floorwalker.
 The actor was also a regular performer on Cavalcade of America, Suspense and Nightbeat.

-He co-starred and co-directed, alongside his good friend Donald O'Connor, in one of the first musical sitcoms on television, Here Comes Donald.
+He co-starred and co-directed, alongside Donald O'Connor, in one of the first musical sitcoms on television, The Donald O'Connor Show.
 After joining Disney, he wrote for and directed The Mickey Mouse Club (1955).

 Miller directed episodes of numerous successful television programs throughout the 1950s and 1960s, including Damon Runyon Theater, Bachelor Father, Get Smart, Bewitched, The Ann Sothern Show and My Mother the Car.
 (He had been a regular on Sothern's radio show The Adventures of Maisie.)